ahmadjamalkta/inet-showcases/routing/manet/doc/index.rst

 The nodes create their own network infrastructure: each node also acts as a router, forwarding traffic in the network.
-MANET routing protocols need to adapt to changes in the network topology and maintain routing information, so packets can be forwarded to their destinations.
+MANET routing protocols need to adapt to changes in the network topology and maintain routing information, so that packets can be forwarded to their destinations.
 Although MANET routing protocols are mainly for mobile networks, they can also be useful for networks of stationary nodes that lack network infrastructure.